ArthurCheib/ArthurCheib.github.io/_pages/about.md

 **Disclaimer**

-One of the top reasons why I'm starting this blog project it's also for improving my writing in english and spanish.
-That's way I pretend to make posts in different languages occasionally.
+One of the top reasons why I’m starting this blog project it’s also for improving my writing in english and spanish.
+That’s way some of the blog's post will be, occasionally, made in different languages.